awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: Does AWS VAM require an Active Directory?**

 Yes.
-AWS VAM will be able to operate successfully without either AWS Managed Active Directory or AD Connector.
-During launch you will be provided the option to configure an Active Directory.
+AWS VAM will not be able to operate successfully without either AWS Managed Active Directory or AD Connector.
+During launch, you will be provided the option to configure an Active Directory.
 If you do not, the solution deploys an AWS Managed Active Directory for you by default.

 ## Getting started